JFLarvoire/SysToolsLib/C/README.md

 Note:

    - The configure.bat script needs to be run only once, the first time a build is done.
-   - It must only be run again if other versions of the build tools (C compiler, etc) are installed, including the optional ones listed below.
    - Before running make.bat, verify in the configure.bat output that it correctly detected the location of your C compiler (CC) and Windows Software Development Kit (WINSDK).
+   - Configure.bat must only be run again if other versions of the build tools (C compiler, etc) are installed, including the optional ones listed below, or if some of the build tools or libraries have been moved to another directory.

 ### Individual components can be built separately if desired

+If you have a C compiler for DOS:

+1. Rebuild the BiosLib library.

+        cd %WORKDIR%\BiosLib
+        configure
+        make

+2. Rebuild the loDosLib library.

+        cd %WORKDIR%\loDosLib
+        configure
+        make

+3. Rebuild the PModeLib library.

+        cd %WORKDIR%\PModeLib
+        configure
+        make

+In all cases:

-1. Rebuild the MsvcLibX library.
+4. Rebuild the MsvcLibX library.

         cd %WORKDIR%\MsvcLibX\src
         configure
         make

-2. Rebuild the SysLib library
+5. Rebuild the SysLib library.

         cd %WORKDIR%\SysLib
         configure
         make

-3. Rebuild all C tools.
+6. Rebuild all C tools.

         cd %WORKDIR%\SRC
         configure